ad-si/cai/readme.md

-  rename      Analyze and rename files to timestamp + title (e.g. 2025-08-19t2041_invoice_car.pdf) changelog   Generate a changelog starting from a given commit svg         Generate an SVG graphic from a textual description
+  rename      Analyze and rename files to timestamp + title (e.g. 2025-08-19t2041_invoice_car.pdf) changelog   Generate a changelog starting from a given commit svg         Generate an SVG graphic from a textual description edit        Open your editor to write the prompt

               📚 MODELS
   all         Simultaneously send prompt to each provider's default model